 - Which state the corporation is filed in – some states are faster than others.

 Most ROBS transactions are completed in 30 days or less.

 Your retirement account is not diversified with ROBS.

-A typical retirement account is invested in a variety of options within the stock market, keeping it diversified between industries and types of investments.
-The fear here is that by rolling over your retirement assets to invest in a single business (your own), you’ll lose the diverse investment portfolio.
+A typical retirement account is invested in a variety of options within the stock market.
+This keeps it diversified between industries and types of investments.
+The fear behind this ROBS myth is that by rolling over your retirement assets to invest in a single business (your own), you’ll lose the diverse investment portfolio.

-However, many people roll only a portion of their retirement funds into the new business – the rest can remain in the 401(k) plan and invest in more traditional investments (stock, bonds, mutual funds) or can be in another retirement account altogether.
-Additionally, ROBS can be used in conjunction with other financing options (SBA loans, seller financing, portfolio loan, etc.) to further increase your investment options.
+Many people roll only a part of their retirement funds into the new business.
+The rest can remain in the 401(k) plan and invest in more traditional investments like stocks, bonds, and mutual funds.
+Or it can be in another retirement account altogether.
+ROBS can also be used with other financing options like SBA loans, seller financing, or portfolio loans – further increasing your investment options.

 ROBS and self-directed IRAs are the same thing.

-While ROBS and self-directed IRAs (SDIRAs) both serve the purpose of financing a business, there are some major differences between the two.
-First, people who use an SDIRA cannot work for the business they invest in or take a salary, while ROBS users are required to work for the business and to take a salary.
-Second, the amount invested with an SDIRA may be liable for the unrelated business income tax (UBIT), which can get very expensive very quickly.
+While ROBS and self-directed IRAs (SDIRAs) both serve the purpose of financing a business, there are major differences between the two.
+People who use an SDIRA cannot work for the business they invest in or take a salary, while ROBS users have to work for the business and to take a salary.
+The amount invested with an SDIRA may be liable for the unrelated business income tax (UBIT), which can get very expensive, very quickly.